go-ego/riot/README.md

 go get -u github.com/go-ego/re
 ```
 ### re gwk
-To create a new Ego web application
+To create a new Gwk application

 ```
-$ re gwk my-webapp
+$ re gwk my-gwkapp
 ```

 ### re run

 To run the application we just created, you can navigate to the application folder and execute:
 ```
-$ cd my-webapp && re run
+$ cd my-gwkapp && re run
 ```

 ## Usage: